Surf-NeRF: Surface Regularised Neural Radiance Fields

 \subsection{Model}

-Our proposed method builds on the reflection parameterisation in Ref-NeRF~\cite{verbin2022ref}, which splits the scene into a diffuse and specular appearance term similar to a surface light field.
+\textbf{Reflection Parameterisation:} Our method builds on the reflection parameterisation in Ref-NeRF~\cite{verbin2022ref}, which splits the scene into a diffuse and specular appearance term similar to a surface light field.
 This parameterisation provides enhanced results across Lambertian and specular scenes over original NeRF variants~\cite{mildenhall2020nerf,barron2021mipnerf} by learning a spatially varying diffuse colour $\vb{c}_d$, specular tint $\vb{s}$, rendering normal $\vu{n}'$ and a view-dependent specular colour $\vb{c}_s$ for each point in the scene.
 The final colour of a ray in this parameterisation is given as $\vb{c} = \vb{c}_d + \vb{s}\vb{c}_s$, a linear combination of the diffuse and specular terms.
 Ref-NeRF struggles to entirely separate Lambertian and specular appearance, utilising density instead to explain complex phenomena such as non-planar reflection, anisotropic reflection and interreflection, leading to the results seen in Figure~\ref{fig:fig1}.
-We apply our regularisation losses denoted by $\mathcal{L}$ to ZipNeRF~\cite{Barron_2023_ICCV}, leveraging its state of the art performance with grid-based encoding~\cite{mueller2022instant}, using the Ref-NeRF parameterisation.
-We make no modifications to the model itself beyond this, but include a second, data-driven sampling to impose physically-inspired regularisation.
-We maintain two proposal networks and one NeRF network with 64 and 32 samples per ray.
-Importantly, our regularisation terms are extensible to other NeRF variants, and may be applied after the main training as a fine-tuning stage, as we show in Section~\ref{sec:results}.